What Should We Know About Wildfires in California

 © David McNew / Greenpeace

-Worse, some politicians and corporations spread misinformation and false solutions when fires burn in an attempt to use these emergency situations to push an anti-environmental agenda.
-Trump and his Secretary of the Interior Ryan Zinke are parroting talking points of a logging industry that is trying to gut environmental safeguards and increase taxpayer subsidized logging on public lands.
+Worse, some politicians and corporations spread misinformation and false solutions when fires burn in an attempt to capitalize on these emergency situations and push an anti-environmental agenda.
+Trump and his Department of the Interior have long parroted talking points from a logging industry that is trying to gut environmental safeguards and increase taxpayer subsidized logging on public lands.

-The following list is not a specific analysis of the current disasters, but rather a wider look at trends impacting the occurrence of forest and wildland fires today.
+The following list is not a specific analysis of current or recent events, but rather a wider look at trends impacting the occurrence of both forest and wildland fires today.

-Industrial logging has dramatically increased fires and fire risk by removing large commercially-valuable trees — the very trees which are the most resistant to fire, and which create shade.
+Despite what the logging industry often says about needing more logging to remove ‘fuel’, study after study has shown us that industrial logging makes communities less safe.
+By removing large commercially-valuable trees — the very trees which are the most resistant to fire, and which create shade, logging is increasing fires and fire risk.
 Logging older trees and opening up the forest canopy makes things hotter and drier, and more prone to fire.
-The sticks and wood left over from logging, called “slash,” often remain behind for years on the ground like kindling.
+The sticks and wood left over from logging, called “slash,” often remain behind for years on the ground and can act as kindling.

 Industrial logging also requires roads.
 Many thousands of old, unused logging roads riddle the U.S. National Forests, serving as superhighways for flammable, invasive weeds.
 In addition, these roads increase accidental and intentional human fires in our forests.
 The legacy of taxpayer subsidized logging on our public lands and industrial logging on private lands has left us with a mess that will take many generations to fix.

 Solution: Refocus the U.S. Forest Service and Bureau of Land Management away from subsidized industrial logging to jobs focused on ecological restoration and preventative fire safety.